klaasklee/Klang_Bild/README.md

+⚠️ THE PROJECT HAS MOVED TO CODEBERG.ORG https://codeberg.org/klaasklee/Klang_Bild ⚠️

 # Klang_Bild

 Klang_Bild is a stand-alone software that allows the user to layer and edit audio, similar to a Digital Audio Workstation (DAW).